RootlessAgrarian/mappingguide/docs/Resources.md

 This doc is a grab bag of topics, tips, links, etc gleaned by dogged trawling through entire "mapping help" threads on the promods and scs fora.
 My plan is to organise it all by topic, provide an index, and publish -- so that n00bs have access to the most helpful material available.
+Italicised headings or text indicate that this section has been absorbed into the Mapping Guide document.
+Non italicised headings indicate that I haven't absorbed this bit yet.

-------------------- PRINT READY GUIDES ---------------------
+*------------------- PRINT READY GUIDES ---------------------*

 Nico's guide
 https://www.scribd.com/document/327182526/ATS-Mapping-Guide